 The Maryland Higher Education Commission (MHEC) administers the program and will begin accepting applications for 2019 tax credits on July 1st, 2019.
 Applicants must submit their official college transcripts, proof of educational loans, and a copy of their most recent Maryland income tax return.
-All applications must be notarized and submitted by September 15th.
+All applications must be submitted by September 15th.

 The MHEC has $5 million to grant every year, and any one student can receive up to $5,000.
 Obviously, this will translate into at least 1,000 approved applications.
 In previous years, the MHEC has approved more than a thousand applications at an average tax credit of around $1,000.

 To qualify under Maryland’s tax credit program, the loan must be in the student’s name.
 Loans taken out by parents, such as PLUS loans, do not count towards the minimum levels of student debt.